ianstormtaylor/slate/docs/api/transforms.md

 Apply many operations as one logical batch.

 This is useful when you already have an array of operations to apply.
-The operations still go through the editor's normal `apply` behavior one at a time, but normalization and `onChange` flush are deferred until the batch completes.
+The operations still go through the editor's normal `apply` behavior one at a time, but batch state stays live across the whole array and normalization plus the final `onChange` flush run once at the end.

 #### `Transforms.transform(editor: Editor, transform: Transform)`